Why choose Medical Engineering?

-The courses at Swansea University draw on the exciting medical research that is taking place within the College of Engineering and the College of Medicine.
 The research success in the two colleges led to the creation of the £22 million Centre for NanoHealth (CNH), a unique facility linking engineering and medicine.

-Our Medical Engineering graduates gain the skills of engineering, whilst also providing employers with the added experience and knowledge of anatomy and physiology, and the ability to communicate with clinicians.
+Our Medical Engineering degree graduates gain the skills of engineering, whilst also providing employers with the added experience and knowledge of anatomy and physiology, and the ability to communicate with clinicians.

 Annabelle Boardman, BEng Medical Engineering with a Year in Industry

 I chose to study at Swansea University because of the range of subject areas covered within the Medical Engineering course and the brand-new bay campus facilities.
 The thing I’ve enjoyed most is the variety of modules which has allowed me to discover all aspects of Medical Engineering and really broaden my knowledge.
 Due to the variety of the course, it has taught me to adapt to all types of problems which really helped when I was going into industry as I was faced with lots of different scenarios.

 For my Year in Industry, I was a Student Development Engineer at Zimmer Biomet, designing and developing hip replacements and surgical instrumentation.
 When I graduate, I will return to the same company as a Development Engineer.

 My advice to others looking for a placement would be to just keep trying and don’t be afraid of emailing small companies that don’t advertise a Year in Industry—many companies have never even heard of the scheme before.
 And the Employability Team will also be able to give you advice when searching for placements/jobs.
 They are always there to offer support.